Chart Color Schemes

 The area exhibits notably strong income performance, ranking higher than 70% of areas assessed nationally through AreaSearch analysis

-AreaSearch's latest postcode level ATO data for financial year 2022 shows that income in Yokine - Coolbinia - Menora is extremely high nationally.
-The median income is $62,106 while the average income stands at $82,636.
+AreaSearch's latest postcode level ATO data for financial year 2022 shows that income in Yokine - Coolbinia - Menora SA2 is exceptionally high nationally.
+The median income stands at $62,106 while the average income is $82,636.
 This contrasts with Greater Perth's figures of a median income of $58,380 and an average income of $78,020.
 Based on Wage Price Index growth of 14.2% since financial year 2022, current estimates would be approximately $70,925 (median) and $94,370 (average) as of September 2025.
-The 2021 Census data indicates that personal income ranks at the 71st percentile ($931 weekly), while household income sits at the 50th percentile.
-Income brackets show that the $1,500 - 2,999 bracket dominates with 27.7% of residents (5,146 people).
-High housing costs consume 15.5% of income, but strong earnings still place disposable income at the 51st percentile.
+According to the 2021 Census, personal income ranks at the 71st percentile ($931 weekly), while household income is at the 49th percentile.
+Income brackets indicate that the $1,500 - 2,999 bracket dominates with 27.7% of residents (5,146 people).
+High housing costs consume 15.5% of income, but strong earnings place disposable income at the 51st percentile.
 The area's SEIFA income ranking places it in the 7th decile.

 Frequently Asked Questions - Income